The 1969-D Kennedy Half Dollar was the last of the silver-clad half dollar struck in quantity for circulation.

 Immediately above the eagle’s head is a scroll featuring the motto E PLURIBUS UNUM.
-The design behind and above the eagle, which consists of 15 rays, nine stars and a mass of clouds, is called a glory and is a common design element of both heraldry and an earlier period of numismatics.
+The design behind and above the eagle–consisting of 15 rays, nine stars, and a mass of clouds–is called a glory and is a common design element of both heraldry and an earlier period of numismatics.

 The inscription UNITED STATES OF AMERICA runs clockwise along the top rim of the reverse, while the denomination HALF DOLLAR runs counterclockwise along the bottom.
 Dots are placed between the two inscriptions at both ends.
 Surrounding the eagle is a ring of 50 stars, representing the 50 states of the Union at the time of the coin’s production.

 Gasparro became Chief Engraver of the U.S. Mint on February 11, 1965 after Roberts’ work with the Franklin Mint caused the United States Mint to let Roberts go.
 Gasparro had served as Roberts’ assistant for three years between ’62 and ’65.
 Besides the Kennedy half dollar reverse, Gasparro had also designed the Lincoln cent memorial reverse, the Eisenhower dollar obverse and regular reverse, and the Susan B Anthony dollar, among other works.